gvoze32/cloud9image/README.md

 # cloud9image

-cloud9image aims to provide a cloud-based development environment using Cloud9 IDE.
-It allows developers to easily set up and configure their development environment without the need for local installations.
+cloud9image is a lightweight, containerized version of the Cloud9 Integrated Development Environment.
+This image allows developers to quickly set up a consistent coding environment that can be easily deployed and shared.
+With support for multiple programming languages and essential development tools, it streamlines the development process.

 ## Versions